DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 most information of its users, making data collection and further analysis possible.

-The researcher registered to have more access to other users’ personal profiles.[^14_Fu_78] But in the personal statement part, it was clearly stated that the registration was for academic study, not partner or relation-seeking.
-Thus the status was set as “I have found my partner.”
+The researcher registered to have more access to other users' personal profiles.[^14_Fu_78] But in the personal statement part, it was clearly stated that the registration was for academic study, not partner or relation-seeking.
+Thus the status was set as 'I have found my partner'.

 ### Sample Selection